 A murder inside the Louvre, and clues in Da Vinci paintings, lead to the discovery of a religious mystery protected by a secret society for two thousand years, which could shake the foundations of Christianity.

 Based on the true story of the ill-fated 13th Apollo mission bound for the moon.
 Astronauts Lovell, Haise and Swigert were scheduled to fly Apollo 14, but are moved up to 13.
-It's 1970, and America have already achieved their lunar landing goal, so there's little interest in this "routine" flight.. until that is, things go very wrong, and prospects of a safe return fade.
+It's 1970, and The US has already achieved their lunar landing goal, so there's little interest in this "routine" flight.. until that is, things go very wrong, and prospects of a safe return fade.
 Written by

 My first job as an engineering graduate in 1960 was with NASA.
 I was fortunate enough to have been a Project Engineer on the Apollo Program, and I am familiar with the technical aspects of the program.
 But this movie was not as much about the technical aspects of the program as it was about a thrilling, real-life drama that just happened to take place during a glorious time and a once-in-a-lifetime project.
 Despite all of the little technical errors, Ron Howard and his crew have put together a superb film, one that deserved the 9 Academy Award nominations which it received.
 I wish that present-day film-makers would concentrate on happy situations, like this one, instead of the constant barrage of drivel to which we, the movie-going public, are made subject.
 Long live NASA and long live courage!!

 108 of 140 people found this review helpful.

 Was this review helpful to you?